Friday, August 30, 2024

 My father’s background and perspective

 My father had a nickname that he always preferred and that was Kit.
 As a teenager in the 1940’s, Kit read Plato’s Dialogues and The Republic.
 It sparked in him so much interest that philosophy became his love and vocation.
 A graduate of Cornell and tenured professor, he published many articles, as well as two books: “Unreality: The Metaphysics of Fictional Objects” and “Language, Reality and Mind.”
-The cover art for the latter is a 14th century engraving by Andrea Pisano, part of the external wall of the Florence Cathedral.
-It depicts Plato and Aristotle in spirited argument.

-My father eventually sided with Aristotle, agreeing with him that reality is grounded in the physical though intricate: embodied in that fusion of matter and mind that we, simply enough, refer to as a person.
+My father eventually sided with Aristotle, agreeing with him that reality is grounded in the physical though intricate: embodied in in fusion of matter and mind that we, simply enough, refer to as a person.
 Persons (which might include some animals) are the center of things, where it all comes together.

 Both Plato and Aristotle, however, saw humanity’s highest purpose as the pursuit of the Good, and both emphasized the advancement of virtue in the sense of a harmony, whether intrapsychic or social, to cultivate the flourishing of soul and society.